adbyrne/XTrkCAD/app/lib/Readme.md

 PS The full change log is a file in the XtrkCAD download folder as CHANGELOG.md

-## Warning to Users

-Please note - this software DOES contain bugs.
-Do not use it if that fact will bother you.
-All software contains bugs, of course, but beta software is our chance to find and remove as many of them as possible before unleashing it for all users.
-You, our beta test partners in this endeavor, are helping by exposing yourself to the risk of failure and then letting us know how it went.
-This is vital, you need to let us know when things are not happening as you would expect, or if they are (so we know someone is testing).

-Take backups!
-Please.
 The files written by XTrackCAD 5.2.0 are versioned to only be read by 5.2.0, but it can also read files from earlier versions.
-If you get into trouble, please reach out, we may be able to help - but not if you didn't back-up.
+If you get into trouble, please reach out, we may be able to help - but always back-up.

-We will fix important bugs you find by issuing perodic Beta updates.
-We may not change the code if what you would expect is impossible or would break what we are trying to achieve overall, but we promise that we will consider all your input as carefully as we can.
-Obviously if the program fails in some way, let us know.
-But also let us know when you can't work things out, or the way things seem to work seems irrational.
-Exercise the Documentation as well (read the Help manual when you get stuck - there's a handy F1 shortcut to the pages for the current function now...)
+We will fix important bugs you find by issuing a dot release.

 To report bugs, please use the SourceForge bugs reporting page https://sourceforge.net/p/xtrkcad-fork/bugs/

-To discuss the Beta, please use the user forum https://xtrackcad.groups.io/g/main/topics
+To discuss the Release, please use the user forum https://xtrackcad.groups.io/g/main/topics

 # Notes on V5.2 UI Philosphy